lukemenard/TreeFind/README.md

     •	If installed, you will see a version such as "ruby 2.6.1p33"
     •	If not installed, see https://www.ruby-lang.org/en/documentation/installation/ for installation instructions

-Step 5: Clone the project onto your device and navigate you working directory to the cloned TreeFind_Final folder
+Step 5: Clone the project onto your device and navigate your working directory to the cloned TreeFind_Final folder

 Step 6: Run "bundle install" from ITerm2 (or from your terminal) to install required ruby gems